Geoffrey Street

-Street enlisted in the Australian Imperial Force (AIF) on the outbreak of the First World War.
-He served in the Gallipoli Campaign and on the Western Front, winning the Military Cross and ending the war with the rank of major; he was later promoted to brigadier in the reserve of officers.
+Street enlisted in the Australian Imperial Force on the outbreak of the First World War.
+He served in the Gallipoli Campaign and on the Western Front, winning the Military Cross and ending the war with the rank of major.
+He was later promoted to brigadier in the Citizen Military Forces.
 Street subsequently farmed near Lismore, Victoria, entering politics with the support of Robert Menzies.
 He won the Division of Corangamite at the 1934 federal election and was promoted to cabinet in 1938 by Prime Minister Joseph Lyons.
 Following Lyons' death the following year, Menzies became prime minister and Street oversaw an expansion of the military.
-He was killed in the 1940 Canberra air disaster along with two cabinet colleagues and the head of the army.
+His son Anthony Austin Street succeeded him in his seat of Corangamite, and as a federal cabinet minister.

 Early life and education

-Street was born on 21 January 1894 in Woollahra, New South Wales.
-A member of the Street family, he was the second of four children born to Mary Veronica (née Austin) and John William Street.
-His father was a "prosperous city solicitor" and his mother was the niece of poet laureate Alfred Austin.
-His maternal grandfather Henry Austin was the chairman of the Perpetual Trustee Company, which was founded by his forebear John Rendell Street.
-He attended Sydney Grammar School, where he was captain of the school cricket team and also represented the school in rugby union, swimming and athletics.
+Street was born on 21 January 1894 in Woollahra, Sydney, New South Wales, Australia.
+He was the second son of Australian lawyer John William Street and Mary Veronica Street (née Austin).
+His father was a "prosperous city solicitor", and his mother was the niece of poet laureate Alfred Austin.
+His maternal grandfather Henry Austin was the chairman of the Perpetual Trustee Company, which was founded by his forebear John Street, who was an Australian politician.

+Street attended Sydney Grammar School, where he was captain of the school cricket team and also represented the school in rugby union, swimming and athletics.
 He passed his senior examinations in December 1912 and enrolled in law at the University of Sydney, initially studying towards a Bachelor of Arts degree.
 He had an "undistinguished academic record" but continued his involvement in sport, both as a player and in administrative capacities.